Applied Kinesiology- My Experience With This Energy Healing Technique

 Applied Kinesiology, also called muscle testing is an energy healing technique.
 It is based on the principles of many traditional medicine disciplines, such as anatomy, biomechanics, neurology, biochemistry, and physiology.
 It also incorporates principles from Chinese Medicine such as acupuncture, and massage.
 This discipline was developed by a Detroit chiropractor, Dr. George G. Goodheart, in 1964.
 Applied Kinesiology muscle testing is used to identify imbalances in the body.
 Muscles are tested for strengths and weaknesses to detect disease and other problems.

-Dr. Overman explains use of Applied Kinesiology Muscle Testing in Clinical Practice
+Dr. Domby explains use of Applied Kinesiology Muscle Testing in Clinical Practice

-Dr. Gary Nomby, a chiropractor, in the first video explains the basics of Applied Kinesiology Muscle Testing, and how he uses it to assess clients and determine supplement recommendations.
+Dr. Gary Domby, a chiropractor, in the first video explains the basics of Applied Kinesiology Muscle Testing, and how he uses it to assess clients and determine supplement recommendations.

 Applied Kinesiology Muscle Testing is based on the premise that the brain knows everything about the body.
 In muscle testing, typically the client holds an arm out to the side and up.
 The examiner pushes down on the client’s arm while placing the other hand on the client’s body to assess organs or structures.
 If an organ is weak, or if the client or examiner says something that is not true, the brain weakens the arm muscles, and the examiner will push the client’s arm down easily.